The layers behind the mighty and Hispanic Hollywood trailblazer Desi Arnaz - ExBulletin

 As an artist and businessman, Arnaz walked a fine line between resistance and conformity.
 He knew when to push the limits of compliance just enough to keep viewers interested and when to line up to avoid being canceled.

-For example, Ricky Ricardos’ most memorable musical number, Babal, refers to a deity of an Afro-Cuban religious tradition called assantera.
+For example, Ricky Ricardos’ most memorable musical number, Babal, refers to a deity of an Afro-Cuban religious tradition known as santera.
 And yet white Americans didn’t seem to know or care that a fair-skinned Cuban aristocrat was exposing them to the hues of African culture.
 A figure similar to Babal, known as Saint Lazarus, exists for Cuban Catholics.

 For Bardem, one of the most unforgettable moments on the set of Being the Ricardos was to reprise Arnaz’s interpretation of Babal.